Olivier-Kango/sion-frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 PSS-DIGITAL <a name="about-project"></a>
+# 📖 Sion <a name="about-project"></a>

-**PSS-Digital** is a proven digital solution that makes online shopping easy, convenient, and enjoyable for customers.
+**Sion** is a proven digital solution that makes online shopping easy, convenient, and enjoyable for customers.
 The application also helps other businesses maximize their customer base through e-commerce.
-With PSS Digital, we help you achieve success while also supporting you in efficient business management.
+With Sion, we help you achieve success while also supporting you in efficient business management.

 ## 🛠 Built With <a name="built-with"></a>